Sprint Bioscience

 The tumor microenvironment

 A tumor is usually a mixture of cancer cells and other cell types normally found in the body.
-These normal cells have often been reprogrammed by the cancer cells to contribute to the growth of the tumor.
-One of the characteristics of a tumor is poor blood supply, which creates an environment that is very different from the rest of the body.
+These normal cells have often been reprogrammed by the cancer cells to contribute to the growth of the tumour.
+One of the characteristics of a tumour is a poor blood supply, which creates an environment that is very different from the rest of the body.
 This environment is called the tumor microenvironment.
-The different cell types in the tumor need to adapt to this environment, and by developing drugs that block this adaptation, the growth of the tumor can be stopped.
+The different cell types in the tumor need to adapt to this environment, and by developing drugs that block this adaptation, tumor growth can be stopped.

 Immuno-oncology

-The field of immuno-oncology is about developing treatments that help the body's own immune system fight cancer.
-For a tumor to form in the body, cancer cells need to find ways to evade the immune system.
-The programmes we are developing in this area focus on blocking these mechanisms so that the tumor can be identified and fought by the immune system.
+The field of immuno-oncology is about developing treatments to help the body's own immune system fight cancer.
+For a tumor to form in the body, cancer cells need to find ways to escape the immune system.
+The programs we are developing in this area focus on blocking these mechanisms so that the tumor can be identified and fought by the immune system.

 Pipeline